 BS 10012:2017 provides the framework to implement a personal information management system around the principles of Data Protection (GDPR):

-- Principle (f) Ensure appropriate security, integrity and confidentiality of personal information using technological and organizational measures (Clause 8.2.11).
+• Principle (f) Ensure appropriate security, integrity and confidentiality of personal information using technological and organisational measures (Clause 8.2.11).

 I already have an ISO certification, can I integrate BS 10012?